EmilStenstrom/django-components/docs/concepts/fundamentals/defining_js_css_html_files.md

 weight: 8
 ---

-django_component's management of files builds on top of [Django's `Media` class](https://docs.djangoproject.com/en/5.0/topics/forms/media/).
+django_component's management of files is inspired by [Django's `Media` class](https://docs.djangoproject.com/en/5.0/topics/forms/media/).

 To be familiar with how Django handles static files, we recommend reading also: